FlowFuse/website/src/blog/2024/08/using-coap-with-node-red.md

 1. Drag the `inject` node onto the canvas.
 2. Drag the `coap-request` node onto the canvas.
-3. Double-click on the `coap-request` node, set the URL to `coap://<ip-address>/sensor/temperature`, replacing `<ip-address>` with the IP address of your device running the CoAP server.
+3. Double-click on the `coap-request` node, set the URL to `coap://<ip-address>/sensor/temperature`, replace `<ip-address>` with the IP address of your device running the CoAP server.
 4. Select the method to `GET`.
 5. Enable the `Confirmable` option to ensure reliability.
-6. Enable the `Observe` option if you want to receive updates whenever the data changes.
-7. Enable the `Raw Buffer` option if you need the raw data format.
-8. To force multicast, enable the `Force Multicast` option and replace the IP address with `224.0.1.187` in the URL, which is a standard multicast address.
-9. Drag the `debug` node onto the canvas that will print the output.
+6. Drag the `debug` node onto the canvas that will print the output.
-10. Connect the output of the `inject` node to the input of the `coap-request` node.
-11. Connect the output of the `coap-request` node to the input of the `debug` node.
+7. Connect the output of the `inject` node to the input of the `coap-request` node. and the output of the `coap-request` node to the input of the `debug` node.

-Deploy the flow by clicking the top-right deploy button.
-Now You can then click the inject button to retrieve data, or set an interval in the inject node to retrieve data automatically after specific interval of time.
+Deploy the flow by clicking the deploy button in the top-right corner.
+To test the flow, click the inject button to retrieve data, or set an interval in the inject node to retrieve data automatically at specified time intervals.

 !["Image showing Node-RED instances, one running as a CoAP server and the other as a client requesting data"](./images/coap-with-node-red.gif "Image showing Node-RED instances, one running as a CoAP server and the other as a client requesting data"){data-zoomable}
 _Image showing Node-RED instances, one running as a CoAP server and the other as a client requesting data_